Death in custody: Turkey

 One of the most widely reported cases in Turkey was the death of teacher Gökhan Açıkkollu in police custody in August 2016, during the state of emergency declared after the failed coup attempt.
-His death drew attention from human rights organizations, political figures, and international bodies including the UN Human Rights Committee, which later found violations of the right to life and the prohibition of torture in his case.Similarly, in 2018, teacher Halime Gülsu, who suffered from lupus, died in prison after being denied access to her essential medication, with human rights organizations attributing her death to medical neglect.
+His death drew attention from human rights organizations, political figures, and international bodies including the UN Human Rights Committee, which later found violations of the right to life and the prohibition of torture in his case.
+Similarly, in 2018, teacher Halime Gülsu - who suffered from lupus - died in prison after she was denied access to essential medication, a death that human rights organizations attribute to medical neglect.

 United States

 Definition of custody

 The term "in custody" has been debated in both California v.
 Beheler (in regards to what constitutes custody in the requirement to read Miranda rights) but also in other federal court cases related to Miranda law and definition of custody.
-Although Miranda law has roughly defined custody as the "formal arrest or restraint on freedom of movement," colloquial language may be less restrictive in the use of custody and is thus sometimes difficult to distinguish from the process of arrest.
+Although Miranda law has roughly defined custody as "a "formal arrest or restraint on freedom of movement" of the degree associated with a formal arrest." colloquial language may be less restrictive in the use of custody and is thus sometimes difficult to distinguish from the process of arrest.
 In addition to collecting data on those who have died in custody, the Bureau of Justice Statistics also tracks all deaths related to arrest.
 This aids in collecting data from the fringes of custody or attempts to arrest an individual.